1jour1vin

 Nose

-elegant, great finesse, and lovely notes of red berries
+Elegant, with great finesse and lovely notes of red berries

-The tannins are silky, and you can taste lovely juicy fruit, roundness tempered with just the right amount of acidity and length.
+The tannins are silky, and the wine offers lovely, juicy fruit, a rounded mouthfeel balanced by just the right amount of acidity, and a long finish.

 Serve